Practice Profile

 Mark also assisted with a Court of Appeal hearing concerning the self-build housing exemption under the Regulations.
 He has also assisted with advising in writing on CIL Liability.

-Mark advises police authorities on numerous civil orders and regularly appears before the Magistrates' Court and the Crown Court as sole counsel (including successfully acting against a leading criminal KC).
+Mark advises police authorities on numerous civil orders and regularly appears before the Magistrates' Court and the Crown Court as sole counsel (including successfully acting against a leading criminal KC in the Crown Court).
 He has experience of successfully obtaining Closure Orders, Stalking Prevention Orders and orders under the Sexual Offences Act 2003 including Sexual Harm Prevention Orders and Sexual Risk Orders for the Metropolitan Police.
 He has particular experience of dealing with high profile and sensitive situations on behalf of the police.
 He has also acted on behalf of the Metropolitan Police as sole counsel in an application for judicial review before the High Court.
 He regularly acts as Legal Advisor to Licensing Sub-Committees which offers him a unique perspective on the determination of licensing matters.
 Mark also has experience of the Proceeds of Crime Act 2002.

 Mark successfully obtained a possession order against trespassers on behalf of National Highways Limited.
 The case concerned a protest against the upgrading of a major trunk road.